NetworkingStudio/Arduino-wifi-/README.md

 # Arduino-wifi-
 Home heating system connecting Arduino Wi-Fi shield
 My aim is to offer a simple, cheap, and effective way home heating automation system works
+### For more details: Please see this link: www.networkingstudio.org
 /*
   WiFi Web Server